SRA-VJTI/blog/_posts/2024-07-28-Gym-master.md

 - **Iterate**: Update the values of each state by looking at possible actions.
 - **Calculate Value**: For each action, calculate the expected reward and update the value of the state.
 - The process continues until the change in the value function is less than a small threshold (theta), indicating convergence.
-- **Determine Policy**: Find the best action for each state based on the calculated values.
+- **Determine Policy**: Find the best action for each state based on the calculated values.\

+## What have we done till now?

+These past weeks we have laid the foundation for our journey ahead.
+Taking the time to learn  the basics of RL and then subsequently apply them on various OpenAI-GYM environments has been our primary concern.

+## What are we referring to?

+Since the last 3 weeks we’ve been going through a video lecture series on RL by Prof. David Silver uploaded on Google DeepMind’s official YouTube channel.
+Along with this, we’ve been referring to *Reinforcement Learning: An Introduction*, authored by Richard Sutton and Andrew Barto, and many other videos across the internet.